 Medicare Basics

 Are you turning 65 in the next three months?
-What do you need to know beforehand?

-Medicare is the US government's health insurance for US citizens over age 65 and those that are disabled under 65 after being on SS disability for 2 years.
 US Citizens pay Medicare taxes their working lifetime and qualify for "Free" or $0 premium Part A (hospital services) if they pay into the system for 40 quarters; spouses can qualify through their working spouse.

 Medicare Part B (outpatient services), while partially subsidized by taxes, does have a premium.
 Premiums vary based on your income at the time you enroll in Medicare, but can be changed if your income goes up or down.

-For a list of premiums for B and D based on income, Feel free to download this document: 2023 Medicare B and D premiums
+For a list of premiums for B and D based on income, Feel free to download this document: 2026 Medicare B and D premiums

-NOTE: Video references for IRMA are from 2020; for current numbers, download the 2023 document.
+NOTE: Video references for IRMA are from 2020; for current numbers, download the 2026 document.

 Both Medicare A and B are obtained through the Social Security office.
 Medicare Part C and Part D are purchased through a broker or can be done by going direct to the insurance company that provides these benefits.